ulyssess2140/adventures-of-jaiden/breakdown/breakdown-of-story.md

   Developer Note:

     This story is all about a guy named Jaiden who goes through so much adventure about his flight into madness as he crashes into a jungle and has to make a decision that will change the course of the adventure.
-Although this project was written in a joke format it was a cool project to work on
+Although this project was written in a joke format it was a cool project to work on and fun to play around with mechanics

       Notices:
         (Mentions of "he" is referring to the main character Jaiden)